ifoxfoot/fqacalc/README.md

 #store accepted entries
 accepted_entries <- accepted_entries(#this is the data
                                      mistake_island,
-                                     #'key' to join the data to regional list
+                                     #'key' to join the data to regional database
                                      key = "name",
-                                     #this is the regional list
+                                     #this is the regional database
                                      db = "michigan_2014",
                                      #include native AND non-native entries
                                      native = F)